JosephTLyons/GUI-Delay-Time-Calculator/README.md

 ## Changelog:

 ### November XX, 2017 - V 1.6.0
-1. Added tap count to the tap tempo button, for more visual feedback of tap tempo function
+1. Reworked GUI to be more symmetrical and have a larger BPM value readout
-2. Added resolution buttons to allow for whole, tenths, and hundreths place precision for tempo
+2. Added tap count to the tap tempo button, for more visual feedback of tap tempo function
-3. More accurate AppIcon
+3. Added resolution buttons to switch from standard values (0.X) to coarse values (X) to fine values (0.0X)
-4. Moved BPM value to top of slider
+4. More accurate AppIcon
-5. Added separating line
+5. Added separating line under application name
 6. Small performance tweaks
 7. Small changes to information window
 8. General code clean up